kharaone/plan/README.md

   environment file and load it in the entrypoint instead and add it to the list of files that inotify listens for.

+- **Remove duplication of service declarations**: Currently you have to define a `preset/x.yml` file for each combination of services you want to run.
+This currently means you might define a service multiple times wich is cumbersome and annoying to maintain.
+It would be great if you could just specify a service once and then specify which services to run in a different way.

 ## FAQ

 - **How is this different from using docker-compose directly**